gabrielspmoreira/heavens-advices/README.markdown

 Roadmap
 -----------
-There are a list of opened Issues of improvement for the project.
+There are a list of opened [issues](issues/) of improvement for the project.
 The main next steps are:

 *	Localization - Currently, we support English and Portuguese.
 We intend to translate the resources to other languages like Spanish, French, Italian and German.